tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_Something_terrible_happened_today_PART_4.md

 **SOPHIA:** I've played enough horror games to know that THAT is not a good place to be.
 Not like this place is either, but you get the point.

 **CAM:** Yeah, man.
 That shit looks like an unloaded area in a PS2 game.
+Hell no.

-Hell no.He was right.
+He was right.
 It *did* look like an unloaded area.

 The entrance looked like a .JPEG of a door that was copy-pasted onto a smooth wall.
 It looked sketchy as hell, but we were desperate.